ramyaimansabry/Koinz-Task/README.md

 # Koinz Movies Task

-A simple UIKit app that displays top rated movies using TheMoviesDB API
+A simple UIKit app that displays top-rated movies using TheMoviesDB API

 <br />